herrsiim/coolhatgaming/README.md

 * If one game has both then the "Top" one will rule over "New".
 * If selected category is "New" then we only show "Top" ribbon and vice versa

+## Play button
+Play button was not shown on the design guide so I created it by myself.

 ## Color palette
 The color palette consists of 4 colors (referenced from the FE. technical test).
 * #8DC63F